 Store data locally and ensure that Architect can access it within an interaction.
 Use data tables to access data sets larger than allowed by a switch statement.

-Use flow outcomes to gather data about self-service success.
+Use flow outcomes and milestones to gather data about self-service success.
 This information helps determine how well Architect flows service the customer interaction.